sami-badawi/shapelogic-rust/README.md

 * Get some image processing algorithms working from command line script
 * Start porting algorithms from ShapeLogic Scala
 * Figure out what to do about a GUI, possibly web based on

+## GUI Ideas ##

+To begin with the GUI can be rudementary.

 * Single page web application, possibly based on work in [ShapeLogic TypeScript](https://github.com/sami-badawi/shapelogic-typescript)
 * Gtk og Gnome Rust bindings
+* SDL2 game engine bindings
+* Cursive / ncurses old but powerful GUI show image in browser

 ## Status ##